Q: What is Amazon WorkSpaces?

-You may keep your AWS directory in the cloud and use it to domain join EC2 instances or provide directory users access to the AWS Management Console.
+You may keep your Amazon Web Services directory in the cloud and use it to domain join EC2 instances or provide directory users access to the Amazon Management Console.
 You may also delete your directory.

-If there are no WorkSpaces being used with your AD Connector for 30 consecutive days, you will be charged for this directory as per the AWS Directory Service pricing terms.
+If there are no WorkSpaces being used with your AD Connector for 30 consecutive days, you will be charged for this directory as per the Amazon Web Services Directory Service pricing terms.
 If you delete your AD Connector you can always create a new one when you want to start using WorkSpaces again.

-Q: Which AWS Directory Services support the use of PCoIP Zero Clients?
+Q: Which Amazon Web Services Directory Services support the use of PCoIP Zero Clients?

-PCoIP Zero Clients can be used with the AD Connector directory service from AWS.
-Currently, Zero Clients cannot be used with the AWS Directory Service for Microsoft Active Directory.
+PCoIP Zero Clients can be used with the AD Connector directory service from Amazon Web Services.
+Currently, Zero Clients cannot be used with the Amazon Web Services Directory Service for Microsoft Active Directory.

 Q: What does Amazon CloudWatch monitor for Amazon WorkSpaces?

 Amazon WorkSpaces is integrated with both CloudWatch Metrics and CloudWatch Events.

 You can use Amazon CloudWatch Metrics to review health and connection metrics for individual WorkSpaces and all WorkSpaces belonging to a directory.
 You can set up CloudWatch Alarms on these metrics to be alerted about changes to WorkSpaces health, or about issues your users may have connecting to their WorkSpaces.

 You can use CloudWatch Events to view, search, download, archive, analyze, and respond to successful WorkSpace logins.
 Amazon WorkSpaces client applications send WorkSpaces Access events to CloudWatch Events when a user successfully logs in to a WorkSpace.
 All Amazon WorkSpaces client applications send these events.